Search Icon

 How is a fetus's blood flow different from a newborn's?

+Before birth, a baby’s blood takes an entirely different route through the body than it will after birth.
 In the womb, a baby’s circulatory system relies on the placenta for oxygen and nutrients.
 Oxygen-rich blood travels from the placenta through the umbilical vein.
-About half of the blood bypasses the liver through a vessel called the ductus venosus and flows directly into the heart.37 Inside the heart, blood is directed away from the lungs through two special openings: the foramen ovale, which allows blood flow between the upper chambers, and the ductus arteriosus, which connects the pulmonary artery to the aorta.
-These shunts ensure that well-oxygenated blood reaches the brain and heart first, while blood with lower oxygen levels is sent back to the placenta.
-Only a small amount of blood passes through the lungs before birth, since their blood vessels are tightly constricted.38
+About half of the blood bypasses the liver through a vessel called the ductus venosus and flows directly into the heart.36 Inside the heart, blood is directed away from the lungs through two special openings: the foramen ovale, which allows blood flow between the upper chambers, and the ductus arteriosus, which connects the pulmonary artery to the aorta.
+These shunts ensure that well-oxygenated blood reaches the brain and heart first, while blood with lower oxygen levels returns to the placenta.
+Only a small amount of blood passes through the lungs before birth, since their blood vessels are tightly constricted.37

 Does the baby poop before birth?